Alcarin/CodeTextor/docs/DEV_GUIDE.md

 **Key Takeaway:** A migration is not just about schema changes; it's about safely transitioning **both the schema and the data** to a new state.
 Always assume the database is not empty.

-Migrations are embedded in the binary and run automatically at startup.
+Migrations are embedded in the binary and run automatically:
+- **Config DB migrations**: Run once at app startup
+- **Per-project migrations**: Run when each project database is opened/created

+**Recent Per-Project Migrations:**
+- `000004_extend_chunks_metadata`: Added 11 semantic metadata fields to chunks table (language, symbol_name, symbol_kind, parent, signature, visibility, package_name, doc_string, token_count, is_collapsed, source_code)
+- `000005_unique_chunks_constraint`: Added unique constraint on chunks (file_id, line_start, line_end) to prevent duplicate chunks
+- `000006_normalize_schema`: Major schema normalization - replaced path-based references with integer file IDs, added foreign keys, created chunk_symbols mapping table, restructured outline storage

 ---